 The COVID-19 public health crisis has created a “natural experiment” in policing and criminal justice policy as cities and states struggle to deal with the pandemic in jails and prisons.
+At the same time, the people's revolt in response to the police killings of George Floyd, Breonna Taylor, and Tony McDade have brought new attention to racism in policing and put added pressure on our lawmakers and institutions.
 This is a moment of opportunity in the long movement to end mass incarceration and secure equal justice, but also a moment of obvious threat to incarcerated people, their families and their communities.

 Following on from our recent roundtable on criminal justice reform in New York, this event will bring together Soffiyah Elijah, Executive Director of Alliance of Families for Justice, Michael Romano, the director and founder of the Three Strikes and Justice Advocacy Projects at Stanford Law School, Vincent Schiraldi, Senior Research Scientist at the Columbia School of Social Work and co-Director of the Columbia Justice Lab, and Nicholas Turner, President and Director of the Vera Institute of Justice, to discuss reform from a national perspective.
 Adander Usmani, Assistant Professor of Sociology and Social Studies at Harvard University and co-author of “The Economic Origins of Mass Incarceration,” will frame and moderate the discussion.

 This event will be streamed live from BPL's YouTube channel and on this page.
 Please register an sign up to receive news about other BPL virtual programming.